drdrej/app-buildr/README.md

 Appbuild supports some text-editing-macros to gives you a way to create templates directly from prototypes.
 An implemented pre-processor convert prototype-files in a template.
-To modify the prototype-file appbuildr use .
+To modify the prototype-file appbuildr use macros (described later).

-An example of a prototype-file:
+An example of a prototype-file written in Java Programming Language filled with macros:

 ```java
 package /* [#word with:{{params.pckg}} #]*/ com.example.prototype;